flyteorg/flyte/rsts/dive_deep/registration.rst

 Typical Flow Using Flytekit
 ---------------------------

- * A user defines tasks using the :ref:`Flytekit <user-sdk-python>` Task Definition language
+ * A user defines tasks using the :py:module:`Flytekit <flytekit:flytekit>` Task Definition language
- * A User defines a workflow using either :ref:`Flytekit <user-sdk-python>` Workflow definition lanugage.
+ * A User defines a workflow using either :py:module:`Flytekit <flytekit:flytekit>` Workflow definition lanugage.
- * The user then uses flytekit's register cli to compile the tasks into their serialized representation as described in :ref:`Flyte Specification language <user-language>`.
+ * The user then uses flytekit's register cli to compile the tasks into their serialized representation as described in :std:label:`Flyte Specification language <flyteidl:flyteidltoc>`.
 During this time the task representation is also bound to a container that contains the code for the task.
 This associated entity is registered with FlyteAdmin using the registerTask api.
- * The user then uses flytekit's register cli to compile the workflow into their serialized representation as described in :ref:`Flyte Specification language <user-language>`.
+ * The user then uses flytekit's register cli to compile the workflow into their serialized representation as described in :std:label:`Flyte Specification language <flyteidl:flyteidltoc>`.
 The referenced tasks are replaced by their Flyte Admin registered Identifier, obtained in the previous step.
 This associated entity is registered with FlyteAdmin using the registerWorkflow api.
  * She can then launch an execution using the FlyteAdmin launch execution API, which requires the necessary inputs provided.
 This is automatically done if she uses the Flyte-CLI to launch the execution.
  * She can later use the FlyteAdmin read API's to get details of the execution,